run-llama/llama_deploy/examples/python_fullstack/README.md

 The application relies on different components:

-- A Redis instance used by the LlamaDeploy message queue
 - A Qdrant instance used by the RAG workflow
 - A LlamaDeploy API server instance managing the deployment
 - The Reflex application serving the UI at http://localhost:3000